Our website uses cookies for statistical purposes.

 Here are other interesting details:

-• Among his/her responsibilities, the liquidator must elaborate a balance sheet with all the company’s assets, auction the company’s goods if the funds are not sufficient to cover the debts, receive payment from the company’s debtors and pay all the claims, suppliers and employees.
+• Among his/her responsibilities, the liquidator must elaborate a balance sheet with all the company’s assets, auction the company’s goods if the funds are not sufficient to cover the debts, receive payment from the company’s debtors, and pay all the claims, suppliers, and employees.
 He’s taking the entire former manager’s attributions, but cannot act if his actions aren’t related to the process of liquidation.

-• The next step of dissolution of a company in Austria consists in canceling the business license and announcing the social security authority that the company will be liquidated.
+• The next step of dissolution of a company in Austria consists in canceling the business license and announcing to social security authority that the company will be liquidated.
 The fiscal authorities are also announced regarding the process.
 If the Austrian company has employees, they must submit a request to the regional health fund where they are registered to be de-registered.

 • After taking the above steps in the dissolution of an Austrian company, all the claims have to be covered and a newly updated balance sheet must be submitted at a general meeting.
 Along with the balance sheet, the liquidator must elaborate a report regarding its activities and the way the remaining assets should be divided among the shareholders.
 The distribution among the shareholders is made according to their contribution to the capital.